tuanle618/Img2Mol/README.md

 ```

 ## Examples
+Check the example notebook `example_inference.ipynb` to see how the inference class can be used.

 ## Reference
 Please cite our manuscript if you use our model in your work. **_tbd_**: add reference